akka/akka/akka-contrib/docs/cluster-client.rst

-Response messages from the destination actor are tunneled via the receptionist to avoid inbound connections from other cluster nodes to the client, i.e. the ``sender``, as seen by the destination actor, is not the client itself.
+Response messages from the destination actor are tunneled via the receptionist to avoid inbound connections from other cluster nodes to the client, i.e. the ``sender()``, as seen by the destination actor, is not the client itself.
-The ``sender`` of the response messages, as seen by the client, is preserved as the original sender, so the client can choose to send subsequent messages directly to the actor in the cluster.
+The ``sender()`` of the response messages, as seen by the client, is preserved as the original sender(), so the client can choose to send subsequent messages directly to the actor in the cluster.

 While establishing a connection to a receptionist the ``ClusterClient`` will buffer